mdmtk/docs/edge/source/guide/xml/generate.md

 ![img](images/xmlgenloaddsdbutton.jpg)

->Note:
->All current settings will be lost.
+>**Note:** All current settings will be lost.

 ### Resetting Configuration

-At any time while configuring MX settings you can reset the settings to their default values by clicking "Reset".
+At any time while configuring the MXMS settings you can reset the settings to their default values by clicking "Reset".

 ![img](images/xmlgenresetbutton.jpg)

->Note:
->All current settings will be lost.
+>**Note:** All current settings will be lost.

 ### Quitting the Application